 (ATTN: RECASTS throughout with details; ADDS photo)

-Net profit for the April-June quarter jumped to 1.52 trillion won (US$1.3 billion) from 377.27 billion won in the same period last year, the company said in a statement.
+Operating profit for the April-June quarter jumped to 2.2 trillion won from an operating income of 170 billion won during the same period of last year, the company said in a regulatory filing.